devopology/tools/README.md

 1. Build the project (steps above)
 5. From the project root, build the UBER jar using "bash -e package-UBER.sh"

-The resulting UBER jar will be located in target directory.
+The resulting UBER jar will be located in the target directory.

 # Using